mahboobkarimian/mbp-2019-Ubuntu-audio/README.md

 ## Installation:
 Download as zip or clone this git repository, change directory to the one that contains the files, then just run:
+Note that you need sudo in order to install.

 `
 bash install.sh